werdnabae/Trajectory-Prediction-Bias/README.md

 **TITAN:** all

 ## Analysis
 Data analysis was done using various Jupyter notebooks.
-They have been provided in the "notebooks" folder.
+They have been provided in the "notebooks" folder, along with the .pkl files generated from testing.

 ## Citation
 ```